Cyber security

 - Smartcard-related drivers.

-Community Pharmacy England is working with NHS Digital regarding cyber security pharmacy visits conducted.
+Community Pharmacy England is working with NHS England regarding cyber security pharmacy visits interviews and surveys.

 The findings of calls or visits will be anonymised and recommendations will be provided in due course.

-Community Pharmacy England previously reported about a widely reported cyber attack and NHS Digital may provide updates on attacks on their website.
-Community Pharmacy England and NHS Digital may report in future on major cyber risks.
+Community Pharmacy England previously reported about a widely reported cyber attack and NHS England may provide updates on attacks on their website.
+Community Pharmacy England and NHS England may report in future on major cyber risks.

 One way to help reduce cyber risks is to be suspicious of unsolicited emails and to be especially cautious of attachments or visiting website links within unsolicited emails.
-A few case study attacks are set out below:
+A significant case study past examples are set out below:

 “Wanna Decryptor” Ransomware”

-A number of NHS organisations reported to NHS Digital back in 2017, that they had been affected by a ransomware attack.
-This attack was not specifically targeted at the NHS and is affecting organisations globally across a range of sectors.
+A number of NHS organisations reported to NHS England back in 2017, that they had been affected by a ransomware attack.
+This attack was not specifically targeted at the NHS and affected organisations globally across a range of sectors.

 The attack was understood to involve ransomware called Wanna Decryptor, Wanna Cryptor, WanaCrypt0r, WannaCry or WCry.
 It spread quickly around the world infecting Microsoft Windows operating systems and servers.